Local duality in algebra and topology: Introduction

 Unless otherwise noted, all categorical constructions are implicitly considered derived.
 For example, the tensor product $\otimes$ usually refers to the derived tensor product, and limits and colimits mean homotopy limits and homotopy colimits, respectively.
 All limits and colimits in this paper are assumed to be small, i.e., indexed by a small category.
 Moreover, all filtered diagrams will be $\omega$-filtered, although most of the abstract theory can be developed for an arbitrary regular cardinal $\kappa$ as in~\cite{htt}.

 A presentable $\infty$-category $\cC$ is said to be generated by a collection of objects $\cG \subseteq \cC$ if the smallest localizing subcategory of $\cC$ containing $\cG$ is $\cC$.
-By the proof of \cite[Lem.~2.2.1]{schwedeshipley_algebras}, if the elements of $\cG$ are compact, then $\cG$ generates $\cC$ if and only if $\cG$ detects equivalences in $\cC$.
+By the proof of \cite[Lem.~2.2.1]{schwedeshipley_modules}, if the elements of $\cG$ are compact, then $\cG$ generates $\cC$ if and only if $\cG$ detects equivalences in $\cC$.

-If $\cC$ is a closed symmetric monoidal $\infty$-category, the internal function object will be denoted by $\iHom_{\cC}$ to distinguish it from the merely $\Top$-enriched categorical mapping object $\Hom_{\cC}$.
+If $\cC$ is a closed symmetric monoidal stable $\infty$-category, the internal function object will be denoted by $\iHom_{\cC}$ to distinguish it from the merely spectrally enriched categorical mapping object $\Hom_{\cC}$.
+This is related to the usual mapping space via a natural weak equivalence $\Omega^\infty \Hom_{\cC}(X,Y) \simeq \Map_{\cC}(X,Y)$.
 If no confusion is likely to arise, the subscript $\cC$ will be omitted from the notation.

 Unless noted otherwise, a functor $F\colon \cC \to \cD$ between stable $\infty$-categories will be assumed to be exact, i.e., preserving finite limits and finite colimits.
 Similarly, an equivalence between symmetric monoidal categories is assumed to be symmetric monoidal.